windytan/darc2json/README.md

 -r, --samplerate RATE  Set stdin sample frequency in Hz.
 Will resample
                        (slow) if this differs from 228000 Hz.

+-t, --timestamp FORMAT Add time of decoding to JSON groups; see
+                       man strftime for formatting options (or
+                       try "%c").

 -v, --version          Print version string.
 ```